-This Annual Report on Form 10-K contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, and we intend that such forward-looking statements be subject to the safe harbors created thereby.
+This Annual Report on Form 10-K contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and we intend that such forward-looking statements be subject to the safe harbors created thereby.
 For this purpose, any statements contained in this Annual Report on Form 10-K except for historical information may be deemed to be forward-looking statements.
-Without limiting the generality of the foregoing, words such as "may," "will," "expect," "believe," "anticipate," "intend," "plan," "project," "could," "estimate," "target," "forecast," or "continue" or the negative of these words or other variations thereof or comparable terminology are intended to identify forward-looking statements.
+Without limiting the generality of the foregoing, words such as "may," "will," "expect," "believe," "anticipate," "goal," "endeavor," "strive," "intend," "plan," "project," "could," "estimate," "target," "forecast," or "continue" or the negative of these words or other variations thereof or comparable terminology are intended to identify forward-looking statements.
 In addition, any statements that refer to projections of our future financial performance, trends in our business, or other characterizations of future events or circumstances are forward-looking statements.
+These forward-looking statements include, but are not limited to, statements about the initiation, timing, progress and results of our preclinical studies and clinical trials, our research and development programs, and our "20 in 25" pipeline goal; our expectations regarding the potential benefits of the amount and timing of future milestone, royalty or other payments that could be due to or from third parties under existing agreements; and our estimates regarding future revenues, research and development expenses, capital requirements and payments to third parties.

 The forward-looking statements included herein are based on current expectations of our management based on available information and involve a number of risks and uncertainties, all of which are difficult or impossible to predict accurately, and many of which are beyond our control.
-As such, our actual results may differ materially from those expressed in any forward-looking statements.
+As such, our actual results and timing of certain events may differ materially from the results discussed, projected, anticipated or indicated in any forward-looking statements.
+Forward-looking statements are not guarantees of future performance and our actual results of operations, financial condition and cash flows may differ materially.
 Factors that may cause or contribute to such differences include, but are not limited to, those discussed in more detail in "Item 1.
-Business" and "Item 1A.
-Risk Factors" of Part I and "Item 7.
+Business" and "Item 1.
+Risk Factors" of Part 1 and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" of Part II of this Annual Report on Form 10-K. Readers should carefully review these risks, as well as the additional risks described in other documents we file from time to time with the Securities and Exchange Commission (the "SEC").
-In light of the significant risks and uncertainties inherent in the forward-looking information included herein, the inclusion of such information should not be regarded as a representation by us or any other person that such results will be achieved, and readers are cautioned not to place undue reliance on such forward-looking information.
-Except as may be required by law, we disclaim any intent to revise the forward-looking statements contained herein to reflect events.
+In light of the significant risks and uncertainties inherent in the forward-looking information include herein, the inclusion of such information should not be regarded as a representation by us or any other person that such forward-looking information and the SEC and should not be relied upon as of any subsequent date.
+Except as may be required by law, we disclaim any intent to revise the forward-looking statements contained herein to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.